jayteetk/pages/_posts/2019-08-01-dashboarding.markdown

 ![Compliance, lay-k]({{site.baseurl}}/assets/img/t3-klay.jpg)
 ![Trading, lay-k]({{site.baseurl}}/assets/img/t4-klay.jpg)

-Due to the spikes in conversations prior to the appointment of skilling as CEO, it is a little difficult to observe any signficant difference, however, if we were to drill down to the period where skilling was appointed, for the most, 2001.
+Due to the spikes in conversations prior to the appointment of skilling as CEO, it is a little difficult to observe any significant difference, however, if we were to drill down to the period where skilling was appointed, for the most, 2001.
 We observe Kenneth's conversations on compliance is deteriorating, along with the rest of the company.
 Where as on the topic of trading, he appears to have kept it stable where the company is acting otherwise.

 The following 2 charts are for Skilling-j.